-All retail businesses, restaurants and bars must limit customers to a maximum of a 50% capacity.
+All retail businesses, gyms, restaurants and bars must limit the number of customers to no greater than 75% capacity.

-Employees must wear face coverings when in contact with the public.
+Masks or face coverings are strongly encouraged for employees in contact with the public.

 Businesses should take measures to ensure social distancing and hand hygiene for customers.

 Employees of salons and tattoo shops must use a face covering at all times due to close contact with customers.